travis-ci/docs-travis-ci-com/user/common-build-problems.md

 CocoaPods usage can fail for a few reasons currently.

-### CocoaPods 0.29 required
+### Newer rersion of CocoaPods 0.29 required

-Most Pods now require CocoaPods 0.29, but we still have 0.28 preinstalled.
+Most Pods now require CocoaPods 0.32.1, but we still have 0.21 preinstalled.
 If you're seeing this error, add this to your `.travis.yml`:

     before_install:
-      - gem install cocoapods -v '0.29.0'
+      - gem install cocoapods -v '0.32.1'

 ### CocoaPods can't be found